Best Keyword Research Technique

 This video explains this concept well with regards to the buyer keywords intent:

-For more information from Matt Woodward on keyword research then click on the link which will bring up a playlist of six great videos explaining why Long Tail Pro is amazing to do the researching and analysis on keywords.
+For more information from Matt Woodward on keyword research then click on the link which will bring up a playlist of six great videos explaining why Long Tail Pro is amazing to do the researching and analysis on long tail keywords.

 Another technique which you might want to try for researching long tail key phrases is ‘Frequently Asked Questions’.
 Many websites will have an FAQ section which answers common queries from customers with useful information.
 Simply typing your keyword or niche into Google along with ‘FAQ’ or ‘frequently asked questions’ will display web pages with common questions that people ask about that topic.